QuickLogic-Corp/qorc-sdk/docs/source/guides/clock-infra/dfs.rst

 In certain situations, we would like to prevent a change in the clocking, or guarantee a minimum clock frequency, while a particular "task" is running until it completes.

-To satisfy such needs, the DFS system provides a Qualit Of Service (QOS) API.
+To satisfy such needs, the DFS system provides a Quality Of Service (QOS) API.

 Using the QOS APIs, we can set the operating conditions on the HSOSC, or the Cortex-M4 core clock (CPU) or any of the other clocks in the system.